 Cedar County Historical Society and Museum History

 The Cedar County Historical Society was formed back in 1963 by a group of enthusiastic Cedar County residents who had a vision to preserve the history of Cedar County.
 A meeting was held to read and adopt the articles of incorporation, by-laws and the constitution.
-The museum now had nothing but the future to mold with their dedicated volunteers, the structure and now some traction to make their dream a reality.
+The museum now had nothing but the future and dedicated volunteers,

-After the daughters donated the house to the county for the historical museum in 1964, the historical item display areas consisted of the main house and the carriage barn out back of the house.
-In 1983, a log cabin that was built in 1869 north of Hartington was donated and was moved to the museum property just behind the main house for people to walk through.
-In 1996, a new 40’x 60’ exhibit building was built just to the east of the main house for the purpose of expanding the display area which was needed for the larger antiques and the over-flowing number of articles that were continually being donated to the museum.
-The carriage barn which had been an exhibit building then became a storage building and not open for tours.
-Both the house and the newer exhibit building are over-flowing with treasures of both Nebraska and Cedar County history in the thousands.
-Future plans include restoring the carriage barn and making it again an exhibit building to house some of the larger items and open for tours as well.
-In addition, future plans include fixing up the old original cabin that sits toward the back of the property.
+In 1983, a log cabin that was built in 1869 north of Hartington was donated and was moved to the museum property just behind the main house.
+In 1996, a new 40’x 60’ exhibit building was built just to the east of the main house for the purpose of expanding the display area, which was needed for the larger antiques and the over-flowing number of articles that were continually being donated.

 The Cedar County Historical Society and Museum would not be a reality today if it were not for the initial founders of the Historical Society, the generosity of the Lammers family and the countless number of dedicated volunteers over the years who had and have a passion to preserve the past and keep the museum a vibrant historical record of the past.
 There is pride that resonates among the many volunteers who over time has made the Cedar County Historical Museum one of the best museums of its kind in Nebraska.
 The future of the museum, like any non-profit museum, continually requires new people to step up and take the reins and lead to keep this historical masterpiece alive for many generations to come so that we can pass on this history and never forget our proud Cedar County past.